dlang/DIPs/DIPs/1NNN-ADR.md

 Note that this comes despite the compiler itself knowing absolutely nothing about format specifiers - it is entirely implemented in library code, and third parties may provide their own formats and checks.

-We may also provide user-friendly aliases for `_d_interpolated_string` and `_d_interpolated_format_spec`, but the color of the bikeshed is not important to this DIP author.

 ### Justifications

-The library wrapper may seem superfluous, however it serves three key roles:
+The complexity of the format spec may seem superfluous, however it serves three key roles:

 1. It divorces the compiler entirely from details of generated format strings.
+For example, different functions that accept format strings might use different default format specifiers.
+2. It allows overloading existing string-accepting functions to prevent accidental usage that happen to fit the parameter list (see example below).
 2. It provides necessary error checking capabilities.
 3. It provides an additional API for user functions to introspect the string, building on D's existing compile-time capabilities.

-The previous version of this DIP proposed a simple string literal instead of the result of `_d_interpolated_string` as the first argument passed.
+The previous version of this DIP proposed a simple string literal as the first argument passed.
 This is problematic because it introduces potentially subtle errors in likely usage.

 #### Wrong-use in unrelated function